 Structure of Governance

-The Trust consists of a board of six trustees that are elected by Consumers for terms of four years.
-Trustees continuously review and adopt global best practices in the oversight of the Trust’s portfolio.
-The day-to-day operations of the Trust are managed by a General Manager and staff.
+The trust consists of a board of six trustees that are elected by the community for terms of four years.
+Trustees continuously review and adopt global best practices in the oversight of the trust’s portfolio.
+The day-to-day operations of the trust are managed by a Chief Executive and staff.

 Trustees recognise that specialist advice and/or services may be required in the areas of taxation, portfolio management and investment management, and seek the assistance of third-party providers as required.
 Professional advisors must be independent of investment managers and providers of managed fund products.